What is equity release

 Let’s look at the typical reasons you’d raise funds through equity release:

-• Repay existing mortgage as you approach retirement
+• Repay your existing mortgage as you approach retirement.

 • Capital for home improvements